 To install the plugin on your site:

-- Log in to your WordPress dashboard, go to Plugins → Add New.
+- Log in to your WordPress dashboard, and go to Plugins → Add New.

 - Click on the Upload Plugin button.